arangodb/docs/3.9/aql/extending.md

 (at the expense of increased memory usage), and the [number of available server threads](../programs-arangod-server.html#server-threads).

+In addition, modification of global JavaScript variables from inside UDFs is unsupported, as is reading or changing the data of any collection or running queries from inside an AQL user function.

 ### Deployment Details

 Internally, UDFs are stored in a system collection named `_aqlfunctions`